 1. Sticks: Slice the watermelon in half end-to-end.
 Place a watermelon half cut-side-down and make one-inch-wide slices lengthwise.
 Then cut 1-inch-wide slices crosswise.
 Repeat with the other half.

 2. Rounds: Slice the watermelon crosswise into 1-inch rounds.
-The rounds can then be cut into triangles with the rind attached, or the flesh can be cut out into shapes.
+Topped with fruit and yogurt, these make the most photo-ready watermelon pizzas.
+Plain rounds can be cut into triangles with the rind attached for easy eating, or the flesh can be cut out into shapes.

 3. Triangles: Slice the watermelon into rounds (see above).
-Stack three or four rounds and slice into triangles.
+Stack three or four rounds and slice into small triangles for grab-and-go eating.

-4. Stars: Slice the watermelon into 1-inch-wide rounds, Use cookie cutters to cut the rounds into stars.
+4. Stars: Slice the watermelon into 1-inch-wide rounds, Use cookie cutters to cut the rounds into stars for your July 4th picnic.
+Keep all the little leftover bits to make Watermelon and Strawberry Lemonade.

 5. Stacks: Slice the watermelon into 2-inch-wide rounds.
 Use a round cookie, biscuit cutter, or ring mold to cut circles.
 Why?
 So you can make Shrimp Goat Cheese Watermelon Salad Stacks, of course.

 6. Wedges: Do this for the classic shot of happy kids biting into oversized watermelon wedges.
 Slice the watermelon in half lengthwise.
 Cut each half lengthwise again to make quarters.
-Cut each quarter again into eighths, if desired.
-At any point, you can slice the watermelon crosswise into triangles if you want.
+Slice the watermelon crosswise into wedges.

 7. Balls: Slice the watermelon in half crosswise or lengthwise.
 Use a melon baller to scoop out the flesh.